What are professional and academic presentations?

 Which skills create successful presentations?

-Before learning more about how to improve on these five key presentation elements in Lesson 2, students should first consider checking their progress and understanding by completing our Lesson 1 activities.
+Before learning more about how to improve on these five key presentation elements in Chapter 2, students should first consider checking their progress and understanding by completing our Chapter 1 activities.